undercooked-team/UnderCooked/docs/_pages/index.md

 ### Addition 4: Interactions
 ![Interactions UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/interactions.png)

-This class was also not present in our initial UML in any form.
+These classes were not present in our initial UML in any form.
 This class is an information class:
 - **Interactions** contained a dict, which accepted an ingredient (foodID), and a station (stationID), and outputted a processed ingredient (foodID).
 This information doesn't exclusively fit into Food, or Station, so it became a class of its own.
 This class also contains User-related interactions with the game-world, and would monitor which keys the player was pressing.
 - **InputKey** is a helper class of Interactions, aiding with the mapping of keyboard keys being pressed, to controls and output in the game.